iwhp/bugs/README.md

 # Issues

-This repo is the place where I have document some issues.
+This repo is the place where I document some issues I have encountered.